If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 Here are some professional email address examples with generic names:

-This is a professional email address format to use for providing general information and answering general questions.
+This is a business email address format to use for providing general information and answering general questions.
 People will immediately know what it means or, in the case they receive an email, they will know who it is from.

 We talked about this a bit earlier but having a separate email address for your customer service is always a good idea.
 This will probably be the most used company email address.